Solo Road Trip

 You know who the very best travel companion is?
 You are!
 Hands down.
 You always have the best taste in music, and you know just when to pull over for a nap and when to keep going in search of adventure.
-Plus, you always have the most perfect road trip snacks.
+Plus you always have the most perfect road trip snacks.
 Which is why you deserve a solo road trip in a GoCamp camper van!
-Take it from us, and from GoCamper, Laura, that time spent with Yours Truly, is truly time well spent.
+Time spent with Yours Truly, is truly time well spent.

 Go Your Own Way

 Laura picked up a Mercedes-Benz Revel in Eugene, Oregon, and set out to explore the semi-arid landscape of the eastern side of the state on a solo road trip.
 Her van, like so many GoCamp vans, was fully ready for off-grid good times no matter the weather.
 Eastern Oregon in early spring can mean sun, snow, and everything in between.
 So having a rig like a Revel to call home means also having peace of mind, and total comfort.

 “A lot of greens and trees eventually turned to yellows and browns; a lot of dry flat land, but at least the blue sky was constant.
 This part of Oregon was all new to me.
 Farm land, flat land, dry land.”